-There is an increasing demand for coordinated uncertainty communication in the adaptation field (Lourenço et al., 2009).
-However, it has to date not been studied to what extent the different European NAS consider and communicate scientific uncertainty, even though they are the most important currently existing policy documents in Europe, which aim to provide decision-relevant information for national adaptation planning.
-By analysing them, we can consider a number of questions that arise from existing research in an empirical way.
-Firstly, considering that substantial uncertainties do exist regarding climate change and adaptation, to what extent are they communicated transparently in the NAS?
-Secondly, do different NAS use similar communication approaches or are they influenced by the political, economic and cultural traditions and contexts within which they have been developed?
-Thirdly, what implications do answers to the previous two questions have for the future development of the European adaptation strategy?
+There is an increasing demand for coordinated uncertainty communication in the adaptation field (Lourenço et al. 2009).
+For this demand to be met, we need to gain a better understanding as to how uncertainty is currently communicated within the relevant policy contexts.
+However, it has to date not been studied to what extent the different European NAS consider and communicate scientific uncertainty, even though they are the most important currently existing policy documents in Europe, aiming to provide decision-relevant information for national adaptation planning.
+By analysing them, we can consider a central question that arises from existing research in an empirical way: Considering that substantial uncertainties do exist regarding climate change and adaptation, to what extent are they communicated transparently in the NAS?
 This paper presents an uncertainty assessment framework which provides a tool to compare the different levels of information disclosed on scientific uncertainty in the NAS.
 The insights gained from this research will be useful in both the development of NAS and will also add an extra dimension to the knowledge base for the European Adaptation strategy.

 In what follows, we will first analyse how NAS communicate their scientific underpinnings.
-We then introduce an uncertainty assessment framework based on the integration of the notion of the "cascade of uncertainty" (e.g. Schneider, 1983; Wilby and Dessai, 2010) and a modification of the NUSAP (Numeral Unit Spread Assessment Pedigree) methodology (Funtowicz and Ravetz, 1990; van der Sluijs, 2005).
-This framework enables us to assess and compare the NAS in terms of how they include and communicate science and uncertainty.
-In the discussion, we will take a more in-depth look at the British (focusing on England) and German contexts to understand how differences in practices across countries relate to country-specific socio-political frameworks.
+We then introduce an uncertainty assessment framework based on the integration of the notion of the "cascade of uncertainty" (e.g. Schneider 1983; Wilby and Dessai 2010) and a modification of the NUSAP (Numeral Unit Spread Assessment Pedigree) methodology (Funtowicz and Ravetz 1990; van der Sluijs et al. 2005a, b).
+This framework enables us to assess and compare the NAS in terms of how they include and communicate physical science uncertainty.
+Secondly, seen that the communication approaches are clearly distinct in the different NAS, we use the British (focusing on England) and German cases to take a first step towards exploring some of the broader policy contexts and socio-political factors that form the context and influence the development process of the NAS.
+This excursus is suggestive of how differences in uncertainty communication practices across countries cannot be explained by the state of the knowledge base, the stage of adaptation planning or the institutional context alone, they also relate to country-specific socio-political frameworks; a finding which opens an interesting avenue for further research.